Website Design & Brand Identity for a Luxury Rental Home

 Sotheby's Vrbo Airbnb Luxury Rentals Louisville

-These sites provide a more objective view of properties, including room details and dozens of photos.
+Note: These sites provide a more objective view of properties.
 Mallard Hall's website is an opportunity to tell a story and connect with visitors on a more personal level.

 Who are the users?